casperjs/casperjs/builder/sources/installation_contents.md

 <span class="label label-info">Note</span>
-The `casperjs` executable is written in [Python](http://python.org/), so please ensure that a Python interepreter is available on your platform.
+The `casperjs` executable is written in [Python](http://python.org/), so please ensure that a Python interpreter is available on your platform.

 ## Ruby version